-- Anaesthetic risk: This is very small unless you have specific medical problems.
-This will be discussed with you - Haemorrhage: There is a risk of bleeding with any operation.
+- Anaesthetic risk.
+This is very small; however, you should be aware that all operations carry a risk of death.
+Deaths caused by anaesthetics are very rare.
+There is probably 1 death for every 100,000 anaesthetics given in the UK, (Royal College of Anaesthetics 2017).
+However, the risk does increase depending on your general health and medical conditions.
+Each specific procedure carries an individual risk depending on many factors such as age, size and current health etc, and these will be discussed with your doctor - Haemorrhage.
+There is a risk of bleeding with any operation.
 The risk from blood loss is reduced by knowing your blood group beforehand and then having blood available to give you, if needed.
-It is rare that we have to transfuse patients after their operation.
+It is rare that we have to transfuse patients after this operation.
 Please let your doctor know if you are taking an anticlotting drug such as warfarin or aspirin.
-The risk of excessive bleeding during the operation is about 1 in 100 women - Infection: There is a risk of infection at any of the wound sites.
+The risk of excessive bleeding during the operation is about 1 in 100 women - Infection.
+There is a risk of infection at any of the wound sites.
 A significant infection is rare.
-The risk of infection is reduced by our policy of routinely giving antibiotics with major surgery - Deep Vein Thrombosis (DVT): This is a clot in the deep veins of the leg.
-The overall risk is at most 4 - 5% although the majority of these are without symptoms (1 / 10 to 1 / 100 i.e. common).
-Occasionally, this clot can migrate to the lungs which can be very serious and, in rare circumstances, it can be fatal (less than 1% of those who get a clot).
-DVT can occur more often with major operations around the pelvis and the risk increases with obesity, gross varicose veins, infection, immobility and other medical problems.
-The risk is significantly reduced by using special stockings and injections to thin the blood (heparin).
+The risk of infection is reduced by our policy of routinely giving antibiotics with major surgery - Deep Vein Thrombosis (DVT).
+This is a clot in the deep veins of the leg.
+The overall risk is at most 4 5% although the majority of these are without symptoms (1/10 to 1/100 i.e. Common).
+Occasionally, this clot can migrate to the lungs which can be very serious and in rare circumstances it can be fatal (less than 1% of those who get a clot).
+DVT can occur more often with major operations around the pelvis and the risk increases with obesity, gross varicose veins, infection, immobility and other medical problems

+The risk is significantly reduced by using special stockings and injections to thin the blood (heparin)

-Specific risks of surgery
+Specific risk of surgery

-- Damage to local organs: This can include bowel, bladder, ureters (pipes from kidneys to the bladder) and blood vessels.
-This is a rare complication, but requires that the damaged organ is repaired and this can result in a delay in recovery.
-It is sometimes not detected at the time of surgery and, therefore, may require a return to theatre.
+- Pain.
+There may be short term buttock pain which may occur in approximately 25% of patients, long term buttock pain occurs in around 1% of patients.
+You may need to take painkillers, but the pain usually lasts for no more than a few weeks.
+In a few cases, the pain may be severe, in which case removal of the stitch(es) may have to be considered - Damage to local organs.
+This can include bowel, bladder, ureters (pipes from kidneys to the bladder) and blood vessels.
+This is a rare complication.
+As the damaged organ has to be repaired, this can result in a delay in recovery.
+It is sometimes not detected at the time of surgery and, therefore, it may require a return to theatre.
 If the bladder is inadvertently opened during surgery, it will need catheter drainage for 7-14 days following surgery.
-If the rectum (back passage) is inadvertently damaged at the time of surgery, this will be repaired, however, inserting the mesh may be delayed till a later date.
-This will require another operation, and in rare circumstances, a temporary colostomy (bag) may be required - Prolapse recurrence: If you have one prolapse, the risk of having another prolapse sometime during your life is 30%.
-This is because the vaginal tissue is weak.
-The operation may not work and it may fail to alleviate your symptoms - Pain: General pelvic discomfort usually settles with time.
-Tenderness on intercourse due to vaginal tethering may occur.
-Occasionally, pain on intercourse can be permanent
+If the rectum (back passage) is inadvertently damaged at the time of surgery, this will be repaired.
+In rare circumstances, a temporary colostomy (bag) may be required